 For children of all ages, if the main concern is in the area of

-This service is supported by Medicare.
-This means that you are eligible for a Medicare rebate for your visits with a psychologist.
-Matthew Simmond specialises in this work.
+Often these sessions are supported by Medicare.
+This means that you may be eligible for a Medicare rebate for your visits.

 If you are referred by a medical specialist (such as a Paediatrician), you can obtain a Mental Health Care Plan to support your visits.